 VI.
 Time Limits on Receiving the Ed.D.
 Degree

 A minimum of two academic years of graduate study beyond the Masters degree is required for completion of Ed.D. degree.
-Students accepted into the Ed.D. program in Educational Leadership or in Instructional Leadership at the University of Alabama have seven years from the semester in which they were admitted to complete the Ed.D. degree.
-This translates into 21 Fall, Spring and Summer semesters.
+Students accepted into the Ed.D. program in Educational Leadership or in Instructional Leadership at the University of Alabama have nine years from the semester in which they were admitted to complete the Ed.D. degree.
+This translates into 27 fall, spring and summer semesters.
 Students who exceed this limit must request an extension from the Graduate School at the University of Alabama and approval from the student’s advisor, the department chair, and from the Graduate School.
-The Graduate School Catalogue at the University of Alabama says: Only under well-documented, extraordinary circumstances beyond the student’s control, a student may petition for a one-semester extension to the seven-year time limit that, if recommended by the advisor, the department head and approved by the college dean, and finally by the graduate dean or his/her/their designee.
-If a student fails to complete all degree requirements within seven years of his/her/their admission to the doctoral program or within a Graduate School approved one-semester extension, the student will be officially suspended from the doctoral program and must reapply for admission.’
+The Graduate School Catalog at the University of Alabama says: Only under well-documented, extraordinary circumstances beyond the student’s control, a student may petition for a one-semester extension to the nine-year time limit that, if recommended by the advisor, the department head and approved by the college dean, and finally by the graduate dean or his/her/their designee.
+If a student fails to complete all degree requirements within nine years of his/her/their admission to the doctoral program or within a Graduate School approved one-semester extension, the student will be officially suspended from the doctoral program and must reapply for admission.